5 Famous Fires and the Lessons They Taught Us

 (NOTE: Another sociological phenomenon—studies have shown that in times of panic, when quick egress is necessary, people tend to instinctively not look for alternate means of escape but instead automatically flee to the place from whence they entered.)
 One hundred people died as a result of this disaster, and many more sustained life-altering injuries.

 The Aftermath: Fire officials noted after the fact that a sprinkler system would have probably spared many lives, so the previous "grandfather" clause was negated and all public facilities over a certain capacity were required to install automatic sprinkler systems.
 Likewise, the regulations regarding pyrotechnic displays were similarly tightened and more strictly enforced.

 People who have survived a fire have several things in common.
 Whenever they go to a movie theater, concert hall or club, they always make note of where all the exits are.
 If they notice a person sneaking a cigarette in a no smoking area, they alert someone in authority.
-We'll add a few precautions to that list: wherever you live, make sure you and your family are aware of the escape routes in case of emergency.
+We'll add a few precautions to that list: Wherever you live, make sure you and your family are aware of the escape routes in case of emergency.
 Forget about your possessions; get the humans out first.
 A throw rug or carpet is ideal for wrapping up an infant or child in order to carry him through smoke-filled rooms or corridors (or, if need be, to toss him from a window to rescuers below).
-Feel free to add any additional fire safety tips that we haven't mentioned.